fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 This section outlines the release process at Fleet after all EMs have certified that they are ready for release.

-The current release cadence is once every three weeks and concentrates around Wednesdays.
+The current release cadence is once every three weeks.
 Patch versions are released as needed.
 #### Release candidate process

 Major, minor, and patch releases go through the same release candidate and smoke testing process prior to release.